-Property prices increases in Portugal almost double the European average15th April 2016
+Property price rises in Portugal almost double the Eurozone average16 June 2017

 The price of residential properties in Portugal rose 5% in the fourth quarter of 2015 compared to the same period last year.
 This figure is almost double the average growth in the eurozone, according to the latest statistics from Eurostat.